zachMahan64/tetrs/README.md

 ```
 ## Run
 ```
-$ cargo run -p tetrs-tui
+$ cargo run -package tetrs-tui
 ```
-or, if your Cargo binaries on your path:
+or, if your Cargo binaries are on your path:
 ```
 $ tetrs
 ```